-At the lunch I was seated next to one of the local cops.
+At the lunch I was seated next to a local cop.
 He told me that on his days off he enjoyed fossicking for minerals, especially at Kuridala.
 It was the third or fourth mention of the town I’d heard on the day and an idea started to gel.
-I was due to drive from Cloncurry to Dajarra the following day for a rodeo and I asked the cop how far Kuridala was from the Cloncurry-Dajarra Rd.
+I had to drive from Cloncurry to Dajarra the following day for a rodeo and I asked the cop how far Kuridala was from the Cloncurry-Dajarra Rd.
 About 40km, he said, and told me about the chimneys.
 I was sold.

 Care needs to be taken when fossicking due to unmarked open mine shafts.
 Copper was discovered at Kuridala in 1884 (not long after Ernest Henry found the first copper at Cloncurry).
 Kuridala is an Aboriginal word meaning eagle hawk, though experts are unsure which language it comes from.
 The area had several name changes in quick succession in the late 19th and early 20th century.
 It was first known as Gulatten, then Hampden (the name of the copper company on the field).
 Probably because of the influx of German miners it was renamed to Friezland but the First World War was not a good time for German names and was renamed Kuridala in October 1916.